Stationary broken parity states in active matter models: Conclusion

 It is evident that in order to avoid models with nongeneric behavior one must pay heed to the considerations detailed in the present work.
 Several models of active systems in common use suffer from nongeneric behavior and their properties are therefore very sensitive to the inclusion of small additional terms that restore genericity.
 We believe that this is a serious shortcoming of such models and that models with generic behavior are always preferable, particularly when relating the predictions of such models to experimental observations.
-It is striking that nongeneric behavior occurs even in the FHN model that is not, in contrast to the other examples, a model that is seen as an active extension of a passive one.
-Instead the nongeneric character of this model derives from the nonreciprocal, activator-inhibitor interaction satisfying Eq.~\eqref{eq:stst_general}.
-In fact linear coupling between two species with gradient dynamics generally satisfies Eq.~\eqref{eq:stst_general}, although this is not necessarily the case for systems with additional components.
+It is striking that nongeneric behavior occurs even in the FitzHugh--Nagumo model that is not, in contrast to the other examples, considered as an active matter model.
+We have seen that the nongeneric character of this model derives from the linear nonreciprocal, activator-inhibitor interaction satisfying the spurious gradient dynamics structure.
+In fact, purely linear couplings in any two-species reaction diffusion model (without cross diffusion) always result in nongeneric behavior, although this is normally not the case for models with more than two components.
+Presumably this fact has remained hidden because the affected states are usually unstable, cf.~Fig.~\ref{fig:rd_snaking}.

 \acknowledgments

 TFH, MPH, SVG and UT acknowledge support from the doctoral school ‘‘Active living fluids’’ funded by the German-French University (Grant No. CDFA-01-14).
 EK acknowledges support from the National Science Foundation (Grant No. DMS-1908891).
 In addition, TFH wishes to thank the foundation “Studienstiftung des deutschen Volkes” for financial support.
 TFH and MPH contributed equally to this work.